Skip to Main Content

 Evidence Synthesis: Workflows

 Guidance through the process for Evidence Synthesis.
+(Systematic Reviews).

-The process, workflow
+The process or workflow

 Evidence Synthesis inform healthcare policies, decisions making, interventions and public policies.